mpbarlow/laravel-vue-component-helper/README.md

 @vue_mount
 ```

-This directive will be converted to:
+This will be converted to:

 ```html
 <!-- layout.blade.php -->